Converting NodeJS CPU profiles to pprof

 view, so having the original CPU profile around is also useful.

-For more details on pprof
+For more details on pprof, see their README.

 Technical Notes